| Title: | Generalized Multistate Simulation Model |

 function associated to each possible transition.
 The elements of this

-can be either expressed as an explicit R function
+list can be either expressed as an explicit R function or as a

 order to express impossible transitions or parametric forms for the